Module 4 · Lesson 2

 lean

-1-- Lower number = higher priority (tried first)
+1-- HIGHER number = higher priority = tried FIRST.

 Debugging Instance Search